Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 Currently, tiling is made without job process, so you may have to increase the max allowed time (and the memory limit) for process in `php.ini`.

-For huge images, it's recommanded to create tiles offline via a specialized photo software, eventually with a [Zoomify] plugin, or to use a script that calls the `ZoomifyFileProcessor.php` library, else to use [IIPImage].
+For huge images, it’s recommanded to create tiles offline via a specialized photo software, eventually with a [Zoomify] plugin, or to use a script that calls the `ZoomifyFileProcessor.php` library, else to use [IIPImage].